The Court is providing guidance for those practising in civil and criminal proceedings in the current coronavirus (COVID-19) environment.

 Documents for cases in the trial division of the Supreme Court of Victoria can be filed in the following ways:

-eFiling - legal practitioners can eFile all Court documents for civil cases using the online facility used by the Supreme Court, CITEC Confirm .
+eFiling - legal practitioners can file all court documents for civil cases using the Court's electronic filing and case management system, RedCrest.

 Certificates are filed at the start of civil proceedings and when defending a claim.
 You will need to file certifications using:

 - Form 4A Overarching Obligations certificate, signed by the parties in person, or in the case of a company by a director.

 - Form 4B Proper Basis Certificate signed by the legal representative.

 Certifications with original signatures are required.
 Copies will not be accepted.

 An affidavit is a written statement describing the facts of a matter to be used as evidence .
 An affidavit must be sworn or affirmed as the truth before a person (a witness) who is authorised to administer the oath.
 Affidavits are often required to support an application made to the Court.

 Statutory declarations are not accepted as a substitute for affidavits in Supreme Court proceedings except when applying for an application to waive court fees.

 To find out who can witness an affidavit refer to section 19 of the Oaths and Affirmations Act 2018.

 If an affidavit is sworn outside of Victoria, for use in a Victorian court, refer to section 21 of the Oaths and Affirmations Act 2018.